vlvovch/Thermal-FIST/input/list/PDG2025/README.md

 4. **Updated decay branching fractions** for select particles based on PDG2025 values, including refined isospin decomposition of baryon decay channels with Clebsch-Gordan coefficients.

-### Cross-check script: `generate_pdg2025_from_pdfs.py`

-This script independently encodes all 248 particle properties (mass, width, quantum numbers, PDG IDs) directly from the PDG 2025 Summary Table PDFs, without referencing the PDG2020 base list.
-It serves as a validation that the primary generation script produced correct results.

-Running it confirms:
-- All 248 particles match in mass, width, degeneracy, and quantum numbers (B, Q, S)
-- Thermodynamic quantities (density, pressure, energy) computed with Thermal-FIST match exactly between the two lists

 ## Particle Count by Sector (list.dat)

 | Sector | Particles | Notes |